|Gunter, R B N

 being carried out without incident.
 Early in the evening of the 3rd however, enemy artillery once again continued to bombard the front line, duckboard tracks, Battalion Headquarters and positions around Wallemolen.

-a small cluster of cottages, or what remained of them, which were fortified and recorded
+party was a small cluster of cottages, or what remained of them, which were fortified and recorded

 in the War Diary of the Worcesters as Teall Cotts.
 Authors note: Possibly a typo error and should be recorded as